yszxh/CLIProxyAPI/README.md

 port: 8317

 # Authentication directory (supports ~ for home directory)
-auth_dir: "~/.cli-proxy-api"
+auth-dir: "~/.cli-proxy-api"

 # Enable debug logging
 debug: false

 # API keys for authentication
-api_keys:
+api-keys:
   - "your-api-key-1"
   - "your-api-key-2"
 ```

 ### Authentication Directory

-The `auth_dir` parameter specifies where authentication tokens are stored.
+The `auth-dir` parameter specifies where authentication tokens are stored.
 When you run the login command, the application will create JSON files in this directory containing the authentication tokens for your Google accounts.
 Multiple accounts can be used for load balancing.

 ### API Keys

-The `api_keys` parameter allows you to define a list of API keys that can be used to authenticate requests to your proxy server.
+The `api-keys` parameter allows you to define a list of API keys that can be used to authenticate requests to your proxy server.
 When making requests to the API, you can include one of these keys in the `Authorization` header:

 ```
 Authorization: Bearer your-api-key-1